Tom Swifty: History

 Tom Swifties first came to prominence in the United States with the 1963 publication of the book Tom Swifties by Paul Pease and Bill McDonough.
-The spread of Tom Swifties was abetted by an article in the May 31, 1963 edition of Time magazine, which also announced a contest for its readers to submit their own Tom Swifties.
-Included was a special category, "Time Swifties," which were to contain a reference to Time magazine; however, only a few submissions were made of this nature.
+The spread of Tom Swifties was abetted by an article in the May 31, 1963, edition of Time magazine, which also announced a contest for its readers to submit their own Tom Swifties.
+Included was a special category, "Time Swifties", which were to contain a reference to Time magazine; however, only a few submissions were made of this nature.
 Among the submissions that were subsequently printed was "Someone has stolen my movie camera!"
 Tom bellowed and howled.

-The Time contest caused the popularity of Tom Swifties to grow, for a period of some years.
-Tom Swifties found a large teenage audience on the joke column on the last page of each month's issue of Boys' Life, the magazine for Boy Scouts.
+The Time contest caused the popularity of Tom Swifties to grow for a period of some years.
+Tom Swifties found a large teenage audience in the joke column on the last page of each month's issue of Boys' Life, the magazine for Boy Scouts.

+In the late '60s, comedian Stan Freberg created and narrated a series of radio commercials for the Milky Way candy bar with a character named "Tom Sweet", voiced by Walter Tetley, where Tom Swifty puns were frequent, such as, "'Ah, now for some shut-eye,' said Tom, retiringly."

 In January 2017 Jack Waley-Cohen appeared on the British BBC Radio 4 program The Museum of Curiosity; his hypothetical donation to this imaginary museum was "A Book of Tom Swifties".